Targeting Embodied Carbon

 For example, as the largest purchaser in the world, the U.S. Federal Government’s Federal Buy Clean Initiative was established to promote the use and development of low-carbon, made in America construction materials.

 Following up on this action, the General Services Administration (GSA) announced in 2024 that it has set standards for products that can be considered low embodied carbon (LEC).
-In order to meet this standard, a product must offer a Type III EPD, an ENERGY STAR Score and fall into one of three set limits of embodied carbon.
+As part of achieving these standards, products must offer a Type III Environmental Product Declaration (EPD) with a Global Warming Potential (GWP) in kilograms of carbon equivalent per metric ton (kgCO2eq/ton) of glass.
+Products may fall into one of three set limits of embodied carbon:

-Glass is one of four building products for which the GSA has leveled LEC standards, and while other types of products may need to sacrifice quality in order to achieve LEC status, the composition, characteristics, clarity and strength of glass can remain the same.
+Glass is one of four building products for which the GSA has leveled LEC standards, and while other types of products may need to sacrifice quality in order to achieve LEC status, the composition, characteristics, clarity and strength of glass can remain the same because most carbon reduction strategies currently in place have to do with optimizing manufacturing efficiency rather than changing the formula of the glass product itself.

 On the state level, California is leading the way in embodied carbon legislation.
 The Buy Clean California Act requires building projects to procure some low-carbon materials the California Carbon Intensity of Construction and Building Materials Act directs the development of a framework for measuring and reducing the average carbon intensity of building materials targeting a 40% reduction by 2035.